-- For students who complete the course by the end of the trimester, the final grade will be assigned no later than Sunday at midnight MST nine (9) days after the last day of the trimester. - Fall 2022 Trimester: For students with an extension: no later than Sunday at midnight MST nine (9) days following Week 3 of the subsequent trimester. - Winter 2023 Trimester onward: For students with an extension: no later than Sunday at midnight MST nine (9) days following the beginning of the subsequent trimester.
+- For students who complete the course by the end of the trimester, the final grade will be assigned no later than Sunday at midnight MST nine (9) days after the last day of the trimester. - For students with an extension, final grades will be assigned no later than Sunday at midnight MST nine (9) days following the beginning of the subsequent trimester.